qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 include SAGA along with |qg|, and the path is automatically configured, so there is no need to do anything else.

-If you have installed SAGA yourself (remember, you need version 2.1), the path to the SAGA executable must be configured.
+If you have installed SAGA yourself and your QGIs installer did not include it, the path to the SAGA executable must be configured.
 To do this, open the configuration dialog.
 In the :guilabel:`SAGA` block, you will find a setting named :guilabel:`SAGA Folder`.
 Enter the path to the folder where SAGA is installed.